Jaimilit/Punk-Rock-Trivia/README.md

 Accessibility I confirm easy user accessibility by running it through lighthouse in dev tools
 ![Lighthouse](/assets/images/lighthouse.jpg)

-Javascript - Minor errors were returned using (JSHint) with terms "let" and "const" when using Mozilla.
+Javascript - No errors were found in Jshint
 ![Jshint](/assets/images/jshint.jpg)

 I have also checked it on wave with no errors found